taskcluster/taskcluster-rfcs/rfcs/0100-taskcluster-totp-for-protecting-high-risk-scopes.md

 * Comments: [#100](https://api.github.com/repos/taskcluster/taskcluster-rfcs/issues/100)
 * Initially Proposed by: @jonasfj

-# Proposal
+# Summary

+Taskcluster-TOTP would use TOTP (the usual six-digit time-dependent 2FA code) to allow access to privileged scopes.

+## Motivation

 This might not be the sudo-like solution we're looking for.
 But it's simple and plausibly useful for protecting scopes where LDAP/auth0/duo isn't sufficient.

-API
+This came up in discussions of Taskcluster's security posture.

+# Details

+API:
 ```
 GET /v1/device      // enroll a new device
 response: {